UNIT 18: Environmental conservation in Rwanda and tourism

 (g) Poaching

-Illegal poaching has led to the diminishing numbers of wild game. heart Lack of information on the importance of tourism There is lack of awareness on the importance of tourism among the local communities.
+Illegal poaching has led to the diminishing numbers of wild game.
+Lack of information on the importance of tourism There is lack of awareness on the importance of tourism among the local communities.

 (i) Poor transport and communication